 A student's final grade for the course is the sum of the separate assignments.
 It is not necessary to pass each assignment separately in order to pass the course.
 The University of Calgary Undergraduate Grading System and Faculty of Social Work Percentage Conversion will be used.
+This grading system overrides the grading system in D2L.
+Grades assigned for each assignment will be rounded to 2 decimal points if necessary and the total of all grades will be rounded to the nearest whole number using rounding conventions to determine the letter grade for the course.

-Grade Grade Description Percentage
+Grade Grade Point Description Percentage Range

-Point Range

 A+ 4.0 Outstanding 95 - 100

 А 4.0 Excellent - superior performance, showing comprehensive understanding of subject matter 95 - 100

 A- 3.7 90 - 94

 B+ 3.3 85 - 89

 В 3.0 Good - clearly above average performance with knowledge of subject matter generally complete 80 - 84

 B- 2.7 75 - 79

 C+ 2.3 70 - 74

 С 2.0 Satisfactory - basic understanding of subject matter 65 - 69

 C- 1.7 60 - 64

 D+ 1.3 55 - 59

 D 1.0 Minimal Pass - marginal performance 50 - 54

 F 0.0 Fail - unsatisfactory performance or failure to meet course requirements Below 50